abidsikder/typst-docs-single-file/README.md

-The typst documentation in a single markdown file, made for use with llms.
+The [typst](https://github.com/typst/typst/) documentation in a single markdown file, made for use with llms.

+typst documentation included under the Apache 2.0 License.

-To generate the markdown `docs.md` invoke the 'generate.sh' script from the repo root.
+To generate the markdown `docs.md` invoke the `generate.sh` script from the repo root.

 Requirements:
 + curl